The 10 Best Dog Toys

 video play icon

-This wiki has been updated 32 times since it was first published in June of 2015.
+This wiki has been updated 37 times since it was first published in June of 2015.
 Stimulation is important for keeping a canine pal happy and healthy.
 One of the easiest ways to occupy a pet is by giving it a toy, so that it's not tempted to treat your shoe as one.
 This comprehensive selection includes an array of things that can encourage exercise, entertain curious pooches, promote slower eating, and, hopefully, keep them from chewing on your furniture.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. Kong Classic